HelloJon29/jonathan_kim_case_study/README.md

 >please contact [Jonathan Kim](mailto:jonkim1996@gmail.com) for access either on JIRA or through EMAIL

 ## Daily Progress
+**4-19**
+ - Currently 92% done
+ - Finished html and css on front end
+ - styled login and registration pages
+ - adding javascript to table in vault view

 **4-18**
  - Currently 90% done
  - Completed new models(Color, Size) and mapped relations to monster model